azlogs/MapOnly/README.md

 # MAP ONLY

-MapOnly is a simple map an object to another object
+MapOnly is a .net standard library (using for .net and .net core), it is simple to map an object to another object

 ## How to use?